This article has links to products and services we love, which we may make commission from.

 A great spot for the whole family, the Delaware Agricultural Museum and Village is a hands-on way to learn about Delaware’s agricultural past.

-One of the only beaches in Dover, Delaware, Pickering Beach is an official sanctuary beach for horseshoe and is an excellent place for a quiet walk in the sand.
+One of the only beaches in Dover, Delaware, Pickering Beach is an official sanctuary beach for horseshoes and is an excellent place for a quiet walk in the sand.

 Delaware Governor’s Mansion